This Content Was Last Updated on March 22, 2023 by Jessica Garbett

 - If the hypothetical contract showed self employment then the PSC needs do nothing else

-Where the hypothetical contract showed the engagement caught by IR35 (“IR35 fail”) then the PSC had to apply IR35 to the payments from the Agent.
-This meant treating 95% of these, after deduction of some tightly defined expenses, as a gross salary including Employers NI – this amount was then grossed down for Employers NI and treated as a “deemed” salary subject to Income Tax and NI under PAYE which meant the PSC was bearing the cost of Employers NI, Employees NI and Income Tax.
+Where the hypothetical contract showed the engagement caught by IR35 (“IR35 fail”) then the PSC had to apply IR35 to the payments from the Agent or Client.
+This meant treating 95% of these, after deduction of some tightly defined expenses, as a gross salary including Employers NI – this amount was then grossed down for Employers NI and treated as a “deemed” salary subject to Income Tax and NI under PAYE, which meant the PSC was bearing the cost of Employers NI, Employees NI and Income Tax.